Union's concerns over education advisers' 'potential conflicts of interests'

 Sir Paul Edwards, chief executive of academy chain Schools Partnership Trust (SPT), is one of the 38 advisers contracted by the government to work on its academies and free school programme.
 He earns between £120,000 and £140,000 for his role overseeing the not-for-profit company which has 31 open academies and five in the pipeline.

 He has an education adviser contract covering Yorkshire and Humberside, the East Midlands and the north-east of England.
-The trust has academies in some of these areas, offices in Doncaster and Leeds and is looking to run more schools.'No conflict'
+The trust has academies in some of these areas, offices in Doncaster and Leeds and is looking to run more schools.

 Sir Paul told the BBC he had earned £10,000 from the DfE for work involving a school in the North East, where his chain does not currently operate, and for desktop assessments and attending meetings.